np-n/cuda_setup_nvidia_gpu_docs/README.md

 nvidia-smi
 ```

 - Your output will look like follows.
-From output, we knew that nvidia-driver `470.182.03` is installed on our system.
-- It will show the higher cuda version having compatibility and gpu memory status.
 ```commandline
 Mon May 22 23:22:30 2023
 +-----------------------------------------------------------------------------+